Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/Working Projects.md

 ## Working in Progress
 ---
-* Wavelet-based Estimation of Heteroskedasticity and Autocorrelation Consistent Covariance Matrices, with Wang Shaoping, Wang Zhenxin.
+* Estimation of Heteroskedasticity and Autocorrelation Consistent Covariance Matrices, with Wang Shaoping, Wang Zhenxin.

-* Digesting Anomalies Across Different Chinese Stock Market Conditions, with Feng Hao.

-* The Extreme Risk Spillover Effect from the Real Estate Industry to the Real Industries, with Huang Zaixin, Tong Yu.
+* Too Connected to Fail: The Extreme Risk Spillover Effect from the Real Estate Industry to the Real Industries, with Huang Zaixin, Xia Junzhe, Tong Yu.

-* Portfolio Efficiency Test Under Heteroskedasticity, with Wang Shaoping, Wang Zhenxin.

-  -<font size=3>Presented at Wuhan University, China, 2023</font>